First COVID-19 Vaccine Doses To Go To Health Workers, Say CDC Advisers

 The urgency with which the committee intends to move is motivated by the intention to save lives, Romero said — and is free from political influence.

 "I've had no contact with the [Trump] administration or with pharmaceutical companies influencing my decision," he said.
-"No shortcuts should be taken for this vaccine and it should be scrutinized the same way we would advise any other vaccine for prevention of infectious diseases."
+"No shortcuts should be taken for this vaccine, and it should be scrutinized the same way we would advise any other vaccine for prevention of infectious diseases."

 State health officials are responsible for determining where vaccines should be distributed within their borders.
-Romero plays a key role regarding that distribution in Arkansas, where he also serves as health secretary.
+Romero plays a key role regarding that distribution in Arkansas, where he also is health secretary.

 "We've identified the top 10 hospitals to receive the initial allotment of vaccine," he said.
 "And as the vaccine becomes more available, we'll add more and more hospitals to that list."